Amos47/2400/Chapter_3.md

 B2.
 New custom-built system using code "forked" from the open-source community and built using expertise from outside the organisation (a form of *outsourcing*)

-B3 New custom-built system using code "borrowed" from the open-source community and configured/built using in-house expertise of the actual future users of the system whose job is not systems development but rather in the functional area in which the system will be used (while this scenario would be relatively rare, it is a form of *self-sourcing*).
+B3 New custom-built system using code "forked" from the open-source community and configured/built using in-house expertise of the actual future users of the system whose job is not systems development but rather in the functional area in which the system will be used (while this scenario would be relatively rare, it is a form of *self-sourcing*).

-**C: Commercial Off-the-shelf Software (COTS)**
+**C: Commercial Off-The-Shelf software (COTS)**

 C1.
 Purchasing a COTS solution and customising it in some fashion to better match the requirements of the functional area in which the system will be used.
 Think Microsoft Excel with some specific functionality programmed in macros or custom VBA code.
 The customisation in this case is carried out by a dedicated in-house systems development function (a form of *in-sourcing*).